vsaias/cmpt125spring2026/assignments/a1/README.md

 6
 ```

-`-->` is the calculator prompt, indicating it's waiting for the to type some
+`-->` is the calculator's prompt, indicating it's waiting for the user to type
-tokens.
-The user types in `2 3 *` and presses enter.
-The expressing is evaluated
+some tokens.
+Suppose the user types in `2 3 *` and presses enter.
+The expression
-like this:
+is evaluated token-by-token like this:

 - `2` is a number, so it is pushed onto the stack.
 The stack is now `[2]`.
 - `3` is a number, so it is pushed onto the stack.
 The stack is now `[2, 3]`.